Symptom

 While they are normal and quite common, they can be disruptive, especially because they are unpredictable and may occur during movements or activities.

 Muscle spasms are slightly different from muscle twitching (or muscle fasciculations).
 Muscle twitching involves small muscle contractions in the body, which are not generally painful and often go unnoticed.
-Nonetheless, both spasms and fasciculations can occur as a consequence of stimulation or malfunction of nerve fibers located within certain muscles
+Nonetheless, both spasms and fasciculations can occur as a consequence of stimulation or malfunction of nerve fibers located within certain muscles.

 The central nervous system is composed of the nerves in the brain and spinal cord and is responsible for connecting and controlling the nerve fibers that travel throughout the body.
 The nerve fibers outside the brain and spinal cord make up the peripheral nervous system.